 Why Testing for Asbestos and Soil Contamination Is So Important

-Asbestos, the mere mention of the word is enough to set alarms off ringing and red lights flashing.
-And so it should.
+Asbestos—the mere mention of the word is enough to set alarm bells ringing and red lights flashing—so it should.

-It’s especially important to have a building assessed for asbestos before any new work or demolition gets underway.
+Testing for asbestos is especially important to assess a building for asbestos before any new work or demolition.
 If not, the consequences can be serious.

 Read on to find out about friable and non-friable asbestos and soil contamination along with how they could affect your plans.